graciellehigino/the-return-of-the-fleas/manuscript.md

 groups highlight the uniqueness of the southern-central set of communities, which suggests historical isolation of species.
-Additionally, the purely phylogenetic component of PCD reinforces the geographic distribution of betadiversity metrics as seen in [@fig:threeA], with one group largely spread in the north - occupying a diverse range of environments - and two other groups restricted to latitudes under 60° ([@fig:threeB]).
+Additionally, the purely phylogenetic component of PCD reinforces the geographic distribution of beta-diversity metrics as seen in [@fig:threeA], with one group largely spread in the north - occupying a diverse range of environments - and two other groups restricted to latitudes under 60° ([@fig:threeB]).